pyvista/pyvista/docs/examples/quick/multi-window.rst

 .. image:: ../../images/multi-window.png

-This example shows how you can use the :func:`vtki.plotting.Plotter.subplot` function to select the subplot you wish to be the active subplot.
+This example shows how you can use the :func:`vtki.BasePlotter.subplot` function to select the subplot you wish to be the active subplot.
 This makes adding new meshes and text straightforward as you no longer need to specify the ``loc`` parameter each time you add a plot.

 .. code-block:: python